Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 Zagitova, 15, won this year's European championship in Moscow.
 She has risen to the heights of the world's elite skaters just one year after winning the world junior championship.

-If either of the two Russian skaters wins gold, it would set off a celebration for fans of the Olympic Athletes from Russia team — who are competing under a neutral flag at these Winter Games because of doping punishments.
-As we enter the final weekend of competition in Pyeongchang, the team hasn't managed to win a gold medal yet; so far, they have four silver and eight bronze medals.
+With a Russian skater winning gold, it set off a celebration for fans of the Olympic Athletes from Russia team — who are competing under a neutral flag at these Winter Games because of doping punishments.
+Before today's event — and with the final weekend of competition looming in Pyeongchang, the team hadn't managed to win a gold medal, it has now also won five silver and eight bronze medals.

 For a brief while earlier this week, Medvedeva owned the Olympic record for the highest-scoring women's short program in history, after turning in a flawless skate at the Gangneung Ice Arena.
 But within moments, her score of 81.06 was eclipsed by Zagitova's 82.92.